Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 ### ***Note*** : Click on the gif so you can see his github repo.
 After you get your head around how this formula works, you know more or less how you can copy the value of each pixel from the palette and  draw it to the corresponding screen pixel.

-Let’s start small, and draw just one tile to the screen.
+Let’s start small, and draw just the first tile to the screen.
 ![Code for a tile](CodeForTile.png)
 _make sure you do your drawing in the tick function_ If you run the solution you should see a majestic tile: